 GROUP TRAVEL VEHICLES – MINIBUS, COACH

 If arriving on a coach/minibus then please get in touch with firstname.lastname@example.org for details of where to park or drop off.

-Campervans can be parked next to the parking field but NOT in the camping field.
+There will be space for those bringing campervans.
 Please be aware that there are NO facilities at the parking field and NO hardstanding/hookups.
 But the Event HQ is only a few 100m’s walk.